Skip to the main content.

 • Announce openings through Google Business Profile posts.

-• Launch a simple referral program that rewards employees with free meals or gift cards for successful hires.
+• Launch a referral program that rewards employees.

 Mid-Budget: